cynotebo/KM-Workshop/Appendix/KeyVault.md

 # This content is under construction - please do not use yet
 ## Configure
-# Securing Azure Search Credentials in Web App using Azure Key Vault
+# Securing Secrets in Web App using Azure Key Vault

-This section outlines how to leverage Azure Key Vault to secure secrets such as the Azure Search API-Key in a safe location as opposed to storing the secrets in the code of the Web App.
+This section outlines how to leverage Azure Key Vault to secure secrets such as the Azure Search and Azure Blob API-Keys in a safe location as opposed to storing the secrets in the code of the Web App.

 ## Create the Key Vault
 From Azure Portal, create a new “Key Vault”